A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 - Turn the child onto his/her side, as glucagon can cause vomiting.
 Do not leave the child alone

-- Contact the parent/parents.
-If unable to reach parent/parents, call 911
+- Contact the caregiver.
+If unable to reach caregiver, call 911

 - Check his/her blood glucose level again